- East St. Louis School District 189

 East St. Louis School District 189 COVID Dashboard

 To promote transparency with parents and community stakeholders, School District 189 publicly posts our COVID-19 Data Dashboard.
 This dashboard contains no personally identifiable information.
-This data contains the number of positive COVID-19 cases as well as the number of quarantined staff and students (per local health district direction).
+This data includes the number of positive COVID-19 cases as well as the number of quarantined staff and students (per local health district direction).
 The majority of COVID+ student cases are identified through school-based SHIELD testing.

 School District 189's Test To Stay Program